John Copnall: Career in Spain

-Initially Copnall started his painting studies under the tutelage of his father at the Sir John Cass School of Art in the City of London and from June 1950 to June 1955 under the artist Sir Henry Rushbury at the Royal Academy School.
+Initially, Copnall started his painting studies under the tutelage of his father at the Sir John Cass School of Art in the City of London and from June 1950 to June 1955 under the artist Sir Henry Rushbury at the Royal Academy School.
 His early work was largely figurative and he won Turner Gold Medal for Landscape Painting in his penultimate year in 1954.

-In 1954 Copnall and his artist friend Bert Flugelmanvisited Spain for what was intended to be a short visit but he fell in love with the Iberian landscape and stayed for fourteen years.
+In 1954, Copnall and his artist friend Bert Flugelman visited Spain for what was intended to be a short visit but he fell in love with the Iberian landscape and stayed for fourteen years.
 Whilst on Ibiza he married his first wife Madeleine Chardon with whom he had a daughter and when the marriage ended he moved to the mainland to live in a hacienda in the mountains above Malaga where he earned a living as a painter sometimes using the name of Juan de Retamá.
 The intense light of Spain and the visceral nature of its people changed his art fundamentally as he experimented with intense earthy colours whilst increasingly moving towards abstraction.
 Throughout his career Copnall was interested in using intense colour and the Spanish light undoubtedly enhanced his artistic senses.

-As the 1960's progressed Copnall became fashionable and he began to sell his paintings to private collectors, including actor Melvyn Douglas.
+As the 1960s progressed, Copnall became fashionable and he began to sell his paintings to private collectors, including American actor Melvyn Douglas.
 He had several solo exhibitions in Spain and Catalonia as well as shows in Germany where he was also popular and a lesser one in England in Newcastle.
 He said of his life in the 1960s: "No Beatles, but plenty of bullfighting, flamenco and Rioja!"